aws-solutions-library-samples/guidance-for-media2cloud-on-aws/deployment/tutorials/3-s3-event-trigger.md

 where **\<ingest-bucket-name\>** you can find it from AWS CloudFormation console:
   * Go to **AWS CloudFormation console**, select the **Media2Cloud** stack you created
   * Click on **Outputs** tab and search for **IngestBucket**
-2. When the file is landed on S3 bucket, S3 sends a s3:ObjectCreated:* notification where we will configure a lambda function to subscribe to that notification and to process the event.
+2. When the file landed in the S3 bucket, S3 sends a s3:ObjectCreated:* notification where we will configure a lambda function to subscribe to that notification and to process the event.
 3. The lambda function parses the notification event and calls Media2Cloud RESTful APIs to ingest the file.
 4. The ingest API (POST /assets) invokes the ingest process by starting a state machine.